Sniffy2019/Hardware-store/README.md

 `http_server`

-To run a backend Python file, type `python3 run.py`, if your Python file is named `run.py` of course.
+To run a backend Python file, type `python3 run.py.

 A button should appear to click: _Open Preview_ or _Open Browser_.

 In Codeanywhere you have superuser security privileges by default.
 Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.
-To log into the Heroku toolbelt CLI:
+To log into the Heroku toolbelt github deployment:

 1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
+2. click view app on aceros-guayana (if not showing then follow steps below).
-2. Open up the more selection button.
+3. Open up the more selection button.
-3. open run console
+4. open run console
-4. Type Python3
+5. Type Python3
-5. Then type "from hardware import db"
+6. Then type "from hardware import db"
-6. "db.create_all()
+7. "db.create_all()
-7. "exit()
+8. "exit()
-8. Select open app
+9. Select open app

 <img width="750" alt="main screenshot" src="https://live.staticflickr.com/65535/53310622191_667efca338_b.jpg">